AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   Specify the name to use for recording the installation.
 The default is the project name without the extension.

+* **Side_Debug**: single

+  Indicates that the project's executable and shared libraries are to be stripped of the debug symbols.
+Those debug symbols are written into a side file named after the original file with the ".debug" extension added.
+Case-insensitive value "false" (default) disables this feature.
+Set it to "true" to activate.

 .. _Package_Linker_Attributes: